taeram/idiocy/README.md

 http://your-domain.com/oT0Dh
 ```

-Some services will generate image previews of image links if the link has the
+Some services will generate image previews of an image URL if it has the
 correct file extension.
-To enable this with a shortened link, simply add a file
+To enable this, simply add a file extension to the
-extension to the shortened URL:
+shortened URL:

 ```bash
 http://your-domain.com/oT0Dh.gif